At a Glance

 ✨Showcase Your Technical Knowledge

 Make sure to brush up on your understanding of vehicle dynamics and simulation tools.
-Be prepared to discuss specific projects or experiences where you've applied your knowledge in a practical setting, especially in relation to motorsport.
+Be prepared to discuss specific projects where you've applied your knowledge in vehicle modelling or race car performance engineering.